wp-plugins/flyzoo/readme.txt

 * **Real-time visitor monitoring**: get actionable insights about who is visiting your website to improve **customer support** and **increase sales**

+* **Embedded Chat Room:** full-featured group chats with emoticons, moderation, media content preview.
+Embed a chat room into a page with a shortcode (PRO Plan)

+* **Popup Group Chat:** chat rooms can be detached from the page and popup to an external window for a better user experience!

 * **Customizable:** choose you chat window colors, dock layout & features, operators online/offline pop up messages

 * **Greeting messages:** welcome your visitors and invite them to chat or contact you while you're offline!